 instaMek Oil Changes

-With instaMek, oil changes are priced higher than our competitors for the simple reason that we are coming to you versus you having to go to a shop.
-On top of that you always have a Certified Red Seal mechanic doing the oil change plus giving you an in-depth inspection of your vehicle.
-For all these reasons, it isn’t your cheapest option but your best if you value your time at all.
-Our oil changes start at $66.49 and include a through inspection plus fluid top offs.
+With instaMek, oil changes are very priced very competitively to a regular shop but there is an added charge of us coming to you.
+With us you will always have a Certified Red Seal mechanic doing the oil change plus giving you an in-depth inspection of your vehicle.
+For all these reasons, it isn’t your cheapest option but we give you the most value in terms of quality of service and providing a hassle free experience.
+Our oil changes start at $64.49 and you can check out all our pages here.

 Quick Lube Stations